Araxeus/ScreenshotZ/README.md

     - To show some debugging: run openWithDebug.bat from same directory as jar OR start program from CMD

+    - To add/delete Startup rule run the corresponding bat as Administrator from the same directory as ScreenshotZ-v1.2.exe

      - App can directly capture to saved/default directory when launched with @arg[-capture]